MridulDhiman/asg.tf/tf-ec2-lb-asg/README.md

 #### Resource:
 Infrastructure that is being provisioned on the cloud.
 #### Application Load Balancer (ALB):
 A type of load balancer provided by AWS, which distributes load and N/W traffic between diff. applications, working like a reverse proxy.
+AWS requires ALBs to be deployed across at least two Availability Zones for high availability.
 #### Target Group:
  Instance Group to which Load Balancer will forward request to, and will distribute the load to.
 ####  ALB Listener: